 Joseph Gordon-Levitt stars as Adam, a Seattleite who writes for public radio, and finally sees a doctor about his persistent back pain.
 After many tests, a detached oncologist tells Adam he has a rare form of spinal cancer; his chances of survival are as the title suggests.
 Adam tells his best friend, Kyle (Seth Rogen), about his condition, and he panics more than Adam does, but he also meets the challenge head-on through a supportive, positive attitude.
 The same cannot be said for Adam’s flaky girlfriend, Rachael (Bryce Dallas Howard, playing yet another incredible bitch after this year’s The Help), who agrees to stay and take care of her boyfriend; but she can’t handle the messy parts and won’t enter the hospital (because she doesn’t want to mix “the negative energy with the positive”) when he receives chemotherapy treatments.
 And then there’s Adam’s mother (Anjelica Huston), who conversely smothers Adam with her worries; since her husband is stricken with Alzheimer’s, she’s accustomed to taking care of her family like a nurse.

 Screenwriter Will Reiser based the story on his own experiences with spinal cancer, and Rogen was Reiser’s actual support at the time; although the film is largely fictional (at least, I hope so, for the real-life Rachael’s sake).
 At any rate, what emerges from Adam’s experience is not a profound understanding of life and how it should be lived, rather an appreciation for the flawed loved ones Adam has around him.
 Philip Baker Hall and Matt Frewer play Adam’s fellow chemo-pals; they sit together through treatments and enjoy pot-infused macaroons.
 After this, there’s a hilarious sequence where, stoned, Adam makes his way through the hospital hallways, smiling and dazed, only to be confronted by the sight of a nurse pushing a corpse down the corridor—at which Adam can’t help but laugh.
-The tragic aspect to this moment is that Adam has not yet accepted the risk of his own condition.
-Director Jonathan Levine (The Wackness) offers several of these comic, bittersweet moments that don’t go too far into Adam’s misfortune, but also don’t treat the disease too lightly.
+The tragic aspect of this moment is that Adam has not yet accepted the risk of his own condition.
+Director Jonathan Levine (The Wackness) offers several of these comic, bittersweet moments that don’t go too far into Adam’s misfortune but also don’t treat the disease too lightly.